-Coffee processing methods of the world's top gourmet coffees is achieved by many different methods.
-These processing techniques can be grouped into four categories: Wet Processing, Dry Processing, Pulped Natural Processing, and Semi-Washed Processing.
+Coffee processing methods of the world's top coffees is achieved by many different methods.
+These processing techniques can be grouped into four categories: Wet Processing (Washed), Dry Processing (Natural, Sun Dried), Pulped Natural Processing, and Semi-Washed Processing.

 Here's a quick guide of all of these coffee processing methods, with detailed explanations linked out.

 - Wet Processing involves washing the coffee beans of fruity material while the beans are still moist right after they are picked.

 - Dry Processing involves first drying the coffee cherry in the sun while regularly raking the beans free of any dried fruit.

 - Pulped Natural Processing involves initially pulping the coffee but without a fermentation stage as in Wet Processing, then drying the beans with much of the mucilage still attached.

 - Semi-Washed Processing method a demucilaging machine is used to remove the coffee cherry's skin and most of the mucilage.